Who We Are

 Clocktower Apartments and the Nashua River as seen from Main Street

-In 2015, we relocated to Nashua, NH leaving VA because of (in no order): sparse medical facilities, summertime heat, missing snow, being closer to family.
-We went from living in a home with much indoor and outdoor work to a rental apartment in a former textile mill (Nashua Manufacturing Corporation, now Clocktower Apartments).
-We've become comfortable with this lifestyle change — no maintenance, yard work or repairs to do, when something breaks, it's a phone 📞 to the main office.
-We missed being homeowners for a while; we've since gotten over that.
+In 2015, we relocated to Nashua, NH leaving VA because of (in no order): insufficient medical facilities, summertime heat, missing winter, wanting to be closer to family.
+We went from living in a home where we did indoor and outdoor work to a rental apartment (

 Our VA home before we moved